Rider's Guide Text Page - Access Services : ASI

 Changing Your Drop-off Location or Requesting Detours: The driver is not allowed to change a drop-off location or take alternate routes to a destination.

 Understanding Shared-Ride Routes: Because Access trips generally involve picking-up and dropping-off other passengers, your route probably will not take you directly to the place you want to go.
 According to federal (ADA) law, an Access trip may take as long as a similar trip on a bus or train.
 Your trip time will usually be longer than if you traveled by car or took a taxi.
+Routes may not always be in a straight line.
 If you still feel that your trip took too long, please file a complaint.
 For instructions, see pages 83–84.

 Tipping the Driver: Our drivers are not allowed to accept tips.
-If you had a good experience, we encourage you file a commendation with Access Customer Service.
+If you had a good experience, we encourage you to file a compliment with Access Customer Service.
+WMR users can also leave feedback via the WMR app.

-you used to make your reservation and ask for the Lost and Found Department.
-If we have found your item, you can arrange for its retrieval.
+You can request to speak with the Lost and Found Department by selecting 2 for Next Day Reservation.
+If we find your item, you can arrange for its retrieval.
 Please note that Access is not responsible for lost or damaged items.
-Lost and Found keeps items for 60 days only.
+Lost and Found items are kept for 60 days only.
+The Lost and Found hours for all regions are 8am to 5pm, 7 days a week.

 > Complaints